GkFoxes/Twitter/README.md

-# twitter-project
+# TwitterCRUD
-like Twitter iOS App
+CRUD Firebase and Realm on like Twitter App

 # Available:
 * Realization of СRUD functions in Realm and Firebase Realtime Database